mongodb/specifications/source/auth/tests/mongodb-oidc.md

 **2.4 Invalid Client Configuration with Callback**

 - Create an OIDC configured client with an OIDC callback and auth mechanism property `ENVIRONMENT:test`.
-- Assert it returns a client configuration error.
+- Assert it returns a client configuration error upon client creation, or client connect if your driver validates on connection.

 **2.5 Invalid use of ALLOWED_HOSTS**

 - Create an OIDC configured client with auth mechanism properties `{"ENVIRONMENT": "azure", "ALLOWED_HOSTS": []}`.
-- Assert it returns a client configuration error.
+- Assert it returns a client configuration error upon client creation, or client connect if your driver validates on connection.

 ### (3) Authentication Failure